kristopolous/tw/back/README.md

 Traditional RDBMS for accounts - should have followers / friends twitter-like settings optional post-to-twitter (fb? probably not) (ig? maybe?)

+### customer opportunities

+there's value in proposing to vendors a gauranteed minimum sale and value to vendors in knowing the parking situation.

+Also demographics are important to some vendors ... age and gender maybe --- these may be of low value but if we can get them there should be a way to store them.

 TODO: payment gateway, accounts of paying members Intelligence dashboard

   Create mock data
   email reminders of payment